The 7 Spirits and Liqueurs You Need to Make Christmas Cocktails

 3. St. Elizabeth Allspice Dram

-If festive were a flavor, this would be it: the Allspice Dram.
+If festive were a flavor, the Allspice Dram would be it.
 Also known as "pimento dram," it tastes like holiday spices.
 Mix it up with bourbon and lime juice.
-It's like celebrating the holidays out on the islands...by way of Kentucky.
+It's like celebrating the holidays out on the islands - by way of Kentucky.

-Does the name give you a Brangelina kind of vibe?
-Fair enough, in the sense that Frangelico is also a mash-up -- of toasted hazelnuts plus cocoa, vanilla, herbs, and berries.
-The name Fra Angelico, however, refers to a liqueur-making hermit.
-You'll instantly recognize Frangelico's distinctive bottle: It looks like a friar dressed in a habit, complete with a rope tied around his waist.
-The delicious nutty liqueur is not actually an austere sip in the least.
-And we mean no disrespect here by mixing it with vodka, coconut-flavored rum, and half-and-half, and dressing up the glass like Rudolph, with cinnamon sticks as antlers and a cherry for the nose.
-Think of it as abstract art you can imbibe.
+Frangelico melds the flavors of toasted hazelnuts, cocoa, vanilla, herbs, and berries.
+Though its name refers to a liqueur-making hermit, the nutty liqueur is not an austere sip in the least.
+Our Rudolph-Tini mixes Frangelico with vodka, coconut-flavored rum, and half-and-half, and dressing up the glass with cinnamon sticks as antlers and a cherry for Rudolph's nose.

 7. Sparkling Wine